 In 2010, Renata Gordon graduated from the University of the Arts in Philadelphia, where she received her Bachelor's degree in Fine Arts.
 Though she is a talented painter, having completed murals and portraits, sculpting is her specialty.
 Three months after graduating, she acquired a position in the sculptor-engraving department at the United States Mint, where she currently submits new coin and medal designs.

 Renata Gordon has contributed many works.
 Although she is most famous for the American Gold Eagle, she is well known for other projects, too.
 She has contributed to projects that include the 2018 World War I Centennial Silver Medal for the Navy, thirteen designs for the Code Talkers Medal Program, several America the Beautiful Quarters, First Spouse, and other commemorative figures.

-Gordon also sculpted the reverse of the Mark Twain Commemorative Silver Dollar.
-Twain is perhaps the most iconic author in American history.
-His work continues to be read and celebrated more than a century after his death.
-The design that Gordon sculpted shows characters from his books coming to life.
-Among them are Jim and Huck from the Adventures of Huckleberry Finn, the frog from The Celebrated Jumping Frog of Calaveras County, and the knight and the horse from A Connecticut Yankee in King Arthur's Court.
+Renata Gordon was inspired to produce the reverse of the First Spouses Betty Ford piece, which depicts a woman climbing a spiral staircase.
+The design reflects Betty Ford’s advocacy for addiction recovery, women’s rights, and breast cancer awareness.
+Renata Gordon also sculpted other notable figures on the reverse of the Mark Twain Commemorative Silver Dollar, celebrating the iconic American author and his literary works.
+The coin depicts characters from his books like Jim and Huck from The Adventures of Huckleberry Finn, the frog from The Celebrated Jumping Frog of Calaveras County, and the knight and horse from A Connecticut Yankee in King Arthur's Court.